-Every Tucsonan needs to graduate high school with the skills they need to pursue job training or a college degree.
-Here are programs my office is working on to help.
+Every Tucsonan needs to graduate from high school with the skills to pursue job training or a college degree.
+Here are some programs the Mayor’s Office is working on to help.

 Mayor’s Summer Reading Challenge